mozaik-association/mozaik/docs/Contacts Module.md

 ## Memberships
-It is possible to track the membership history of a member from the membership tab of a contact.
+It is possible to track the membership history of a member from the memberships tab of a contact.
 There is a whole list of information:

 - Internal instance to which the member is linked through membership.
-- Membership status to which he/she belongs (former member, new member...).
+- Membership status to which the contact belongs (former member, new member...).
 - Type of membership fee paid (suppertaires, job seeker, disabled).
 - Structured communication reference (possible to work with a structured communication).
 - Price of the subscription.